elichad/ontology_task/README.md

 ## Command-line usage

-Run the program to fetch data about an ontology:
+In the `ontology_data` directory, run the `main.py` program to fetch data about an ontology:

 ```bash
 cd ontology_data